 - Take a tour through the kinds of things in which your mind is interested.
 Those who find they fully enjoy Bible translation work, also typically enjoy solving puzzles, unraveling knotty problems, reading who-done-its, and music -- partly because they have a particularly good auditory capacity.

 C. Acquire the academic and practical skills necessary to good translation work.

 (Please see additional pages, "Academic Training," and "Where to Train")

 - Get some experience in translating from some other language into English.
 A good way to do this is to take Seminary courses in Greek Exegesis and Hebrew Exegesis.

 - Acquire a second language of your own.
 If you have not already done this in junior high or senior high school, do it now.

 - Take advantage of a field experience to acquire a speaking knowledge of another language.
-A good program is ARRIBA!, a year's accredited study and ministry in Peru under the joint sponsorship of Baptist Mid-Missions and Faith Baptist Bible College.
+A good program is ARRIBA!, a year's accredited study and ministry in Chile under the joint sponsorship of Baptist Mid-Missions and Faith Baptist Bible College.
 Contact Baptist Mid-Missions for more information about this program.
 Many universities include overseas modules in their language programs.